Luis Muñoz Marín: World War II

 During the early stages of World War II, many thousands of Puerto Ricans were drafted to serve in the United States Army.
 This eased problems of overpopulation in the main island.
 Muñoz Marín promoted the construction of public housing projects to resolve a housing shortage.
 During the war he established low-interest scholarships and loans for the residents who were not drafted.
 To address health issues, he established free public clinics, which opened throughout Puerto Rico.
+In 1943 Puerto Rico would pass a Civil Rights Act.

 In 1944 the Popular Democratic Party won a majority again in the election, repeating the political victory of the previous elections.
 In 1947, Congress approved legislation allowing Puerto Ricans to elect their own Governor.
 Muñoz Marín successfully campaigned for the post and was the first democratically elected Governor of Puerto Rico and the second Puerto Rican to serve in that post.